-The Nashville Numbering System is a method of denoting chord letter symbols by using roman numerals, and it's one of the most important concepts taught in guitar lessons, really useful when dealing with chord progressions.
+The Nashville Numbering System is a method of denoting chord letter symbols by numbers, useful when dealing with chord progressions .

 Uppercase and Lowercase numbers